MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 In this example you’ll learn how to do three key things:

-- Use Power Automate to automatically populate a spreadsheet with content from your Dyanmics 365 Guides environment
+- Use Microsoft Power Automate to automatically populate a spreadsheet with content from your Dyanmics 365 Guides environment

 - Automatically generate a deep link to a guide when the guide is created

 - Automatically generate a QR code for the newly created guide

-**Estimated time to create this workflow:** 10 minutes
+**Estimated time to create the Link Manager:** 10 minutes

 ## Create the Link Manager